Marketing

 • Health and safety concerns are likely to impact the event seriously.
 For example, the pandemic caused an event marketing trend that caused many event marketers to call off conferences and summits.

 To make the right decision for your team, speakers, and attendees, consider the risks of cancellation carefully.
-If attendees or speakers depended on your event to make connections or get information, a canceled event could create a major inconvenience or compromise trust.
+If attendees or speakers depended on your event to make connections or get information, a cancelled event could create a major inconvenience or compromise trust.

 Calling off an event can also have a negative effect on partnerships, especially for co-marketed events.
 For in-person events, last-minute venue cancellations can lead to substantial fees.